Gip-Gip/apecrunch/README.md

  - [ ] Add parentheses
  - [ ] Add summaries to the top of source files
  - [ ] Add the ability to adjust the number of decimal places displayed
- - [ ] Allow the user to quit the program without hitting ctrl+c
- - [ ] Make the theme less ugly
  - [ ] Properly format comments
  - [ ] Store theme in ~/.apecrunch/theme.toml
  - [ ] Store history files in ~/.apecrunch/history/